Kia Niro

-The Kia Niro (기아 니로) is a compact crossover SUV (C-segment) manufactured by Kia since 2016.
+The Kia Niro (기아 니로) is a subcompact crossover SUV (B-segment) manufactured by Kia since 2016.
 It is an electrification-focused vehicle, offering three versions: hybrid, plug-in hybrid and battery electric variants.

 First generation (DE; 2016)

 The first-generation Niro was introduced in 2016.
 Based on the same platform as the Hyundai Ioniq, Kia opted to use dual-clutch transmission instead of the more traditional continuously variable transmission found in most other hybrids to offer a more engaging driving experience.

 The size is between the Stonic and Sportage, and very close to the XCeed.
 In Europe, the Niro was launched in a choice of seven colours and either 16- or 18-inch wheels.
 It was the first Kia model to feature Android Auto, available from its launch, while Apple CarPlay was made available towards the end of 2016.
-Seven airbags were included as standard, along with other safety features including autonomous braking, smart cruise control and lane departure warning to name a few.
+Seven airbags were included as standard, along with other safety features including autonomous braking, smart cruise control, and lane departure warning.
 Noise reduction was a key development focus, with Kia achieving a quieter cabin by use of increased front structure insulation and the use of acoustic windshield glass.

 Full production started in May 2016 in Hwaseong, Gyeonggi, South Korea, with European sales from the third quarter of 2016.

 A plug-in version was launched in the United Kingdom in the end of 2017, and in the United States in the beginning of 2018, with an electric version launched in 2018.
 Towards the end of 2018 and start of 2019, sales of the Niro PHEV ranked highly in Denmark and Sweden in a list of top plug-in car sales.

 The Niro received a facelift in 2019 which included changes to the front and rear bumpers, as well as new headlights and color choices.
 Unlike the prototypes, no production version was ever offered with four wheel drive.